yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/prepare-cloud/gcp.md

 Click on the `CREATE FIREWALL RULE` button and fill in the following.

 - Enter `yugaware-firewall-rule` as the name (you can change the name if you want).
-- Add a description (eg: `Firewall setup for Yugaware Admin Console`).
+- Add a description (eg: `Firewall setup for YugaWare Admin Console`).
 - Add a tag `yugaware-server` to the `Target tags` field.
 This will be used later when creating instances.
 - Add the appropriate ip addresses to the `Source IP ranges` field.
 To allow access from any machine, add `0.0.0.0/0` but note that this is not very secure.
 - Add the ports `tcp:22,8800,80` to the `Protocol and ports` field.